 Prior to going abroad

 Before committing to a program and going abroad, all students who plan to count study abroad coursework toward an RLL major or minor are required to meet with an RLL faculty advisor to discuss the pre-evaluation of courses.
 You should bring as much material/documentation about this program as possible, including syllabi.
 You should also know and describe whether the courses will be taken with international students or foreign students at either a center and/or at a local university.
 The faculty advisor will use these resources to complete the pre-evaluation of the courses.

-Review this checklist for specific steps regarding transferring non-UM study abroad or domestic credit.
+Review this PDF checklist for specific steps regarding transferring non-UM study abroad or domestic credit.
 The following websites are also helpful and important resources:

 While you are abroad

 Students are required to meet with an RLL faculty advisor both prior to leaving and upon return.
 However, if an unexpected issue arises while abroad, please contact the advisor with whom you worked prior to going abroad (via email).
 You may also contact the Undergraduate Advising Coordinator.
 Make sure to include important identifiable information as well as the name and location of your study abroad program.
 Keep in mind that most faculty advisors may be unavailable during the spring/summer terms, as most faculty are on leave at that time.
 In this instance, please contact the the Undergraduate Team at email@example.com; or the Main Office at (734)764-5344.